Skip to main content

 Professor Stephani Hatch, Vice Dean (Culture, Equality, Diversity & Inclusion)

 The principles of equality, diversity and inclusion are at the heart of IoPPN's culture.
-We are committed to continuing to discuss, implement, promote and monitor strategies aimed at improving the working environment for all our staff and students.
+We are committed to continuing to discuss, implement, promote and monitor strategies aimed at improving the working and learning environment for all our staff and students.

 Our current priorities include: